 This is perhaps the most critical factor when determining how much you are going to earn from cryptocurrency mining.
 Hash rate is the number of hashes your hardware can generate, usually within a second.
 More power the mining hardware has, the more hashes it can generate.

 It is important to understand that some cryptocurrencies are more profitable to mine with a graphics card than with an ASIC.
-Some cryptocurrencies like Monero has made it incredibly difficult to ASIC mine on their network, while other cryptocurrencies like Ethereum allows both ASIC and GPU mining.
+Some cryptocurrencies like Monero (XMR) has made it incredibly difficult for ASICs to mine on their network, while other cryptocurrencies like Ethereum allows both ASIC and GPU mining.

 When estimating how much you are going to earn from cryptocurrency mining, you have to decide if you are going to mine with a graphics card, ASIC, or a CPU.